Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

 The demographic profile of the students at Westchester Academy for International Studies has remained relatively consistent during the past three years.
 The majority of the students are Hispanic, followed by White.
-More than half of the students are considered economically disadvantaged.
-During the 2023-2024 school year, 25.7% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 42.1% At-Risk; 4.4% of students were identified for special education services; and 28.2% were identified for gifted and talented services.
+During the 2024-2025 school year, 16.4% of the students were identified as Emergent Bilingual (EB); 48.8% economically disadvantaged; 32.6% At-Risk; 6.9% of students were identified for special education services; and 31.6% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity